 Brookhaven’s original light source — the National Synchrotron Light Source (NSLS) — was one of the world’s most widely used scientific facilities.
-Each year, 2,200 researchers from 400 universities, government laboratories, and companies used its bright beams of x-rays, ultraviolet light, and infrared light for research in such fields as biology, medicine, chemistry, environmental sciences, physics, and materials science.
+Each year, 2,200 researchers from 400 universities, government laboratories, and companies used its bright beams of x-rays, ultraviolet light, and infrared light for research in many scientific fields.
 The scientific productivity of the NSLS user community was very high and had widespread impact, with more than 900 publications per year, many in premier scientific journals.
+NSLS-II builds on this legacy, and the facility is poised to play a leadership role in enabling and producing high-impact research in key science and technology areas for many years to come.

 Meeting the critical scientific challenges of our energy future requires advanced new capabilities that NSLS-II uniquely provides.